Skip to main content

 References used for the calculation method and definitions.
 Links open in a new tab when available.

-CFPB explanation of when PMI applies to conventional loans, how premiums are paid, and how PMI differs from FHA mortgage insurance.
+CFPB explanation of when PMI applies on conventional loans and how it differs from FHA mortgage insurance.

 Financial Estimation Note